Admins with access to the SitePref tab may modify the Front Page of their Internal and External Live Sites.

 Top Left and Top Right Links appear in a bar at the very top of the page in their respective corners.
 When multiple links are added to a Top Left or Top Right module, they will be displayed horizontally, with the first link appearing the further left and progressing to the right.

-The image below has Top Left and Top Right Links circled in yellow.
+The image below has Top Left and Top Right Links pointed to by blue arrows.

 Link Bar - Between Logo and Search